 Bishop Ernest Lyght

-Bishop Ernest Lyght is a retired Bishop of The United Methodist Church.
+Bishop Ernest Lyght is a retired Bishop of The United Methodist Church, having served from 1996-2012.

 The son of William and Attrue Lyght, he was born in Salisbury, Maryland.
 He received the B.A. degree in history from Morgan State University and the M.Div. degree from Drew University.
 Princeton Theological Seminary awarded him the Th.
 M. degree and the D.Min. degree.
 Bloomfield College (Bloomfield, NJ) awarded him an honorary doctorate degree, as did Centenary College (Hackettstown, NJ) in 1996.